 Why a Peaks Pet Nanny is Better Choice?

-~ The environment they know best, including their familiar sights and smells.
+- The environment pets know best, including familiar sights, smells, bed, and toys.

 Benefits for Pet Parent:

 - Receive a complimentary consultation with a dependable Pet Nanny.

 - Pet care is customized to the client’s specifications and timeframes.

 - Friendly customer service from the owners and staff, to answer any questions and arrange pet sitting.

 - Access to our award-winning, online scheduling system, and mobile app.

 - Easily update information and request pet sitting, dog walking and overnight care online.

 - A Pet Nanny will carefully look after your home, bring in deliveries and the mail, water the plants, take out the garbage.